TerriaJS/terriajs/architecture/0006-dynamic-groups-and-shareKeys.md

 This does not solve for the different methods of generating autoIDs across v7 and v8.

+Changing `wms-group` IDs will break sharekeys for existing v8 maps.

 ### Known incompatible groups

 - CKAN Group